 In view of the constantly growing interest in Austria’s number one tourist attraction, the new Schönbrunn Group Centre promises an attractive, modern access for optimising the flow of visitors.
 The aim: A fundamental improvement in transport logistics and a more amenable access zone to the palace – regardless of whether guests wish to reach Schönbrunn via public transport, bus, car, bicycle or on foot.

 • Green zone planting with approx. three hundred trees

-• Opening of building component 1 (Arrival Centre Building/bus park) = september 19th, 2019
+• Project Launch of building component 1 (Arrival Centre Building/bus park) = september 19th, 2019

 • Completion of building component 2 (car park/photovoltaic system /power recharging stations) = mid-2020

 • During the bus park construction period, the already existing APCOA bus park remains in operation.
 During the car park construction period, the bus park can also by used by cars.

 • Buses have a time slot of thirty minutes at their disposal for their guests when exiting and entering, drive-in and –out free of charge.

 • Coach drivers have a free water intake and a recycling point for their disposal